 The NCAFP organizes educational and informational programs and conferences on foreign policy.
 Its Forum on Asia-Pacific Security (FAPS) hosts off-the-record Track 1 ½ and II conferences between Asian and American diplomats, former diplomats, and scholars.

 Internship Description and Responsibilities:

 Intern must be pursuing an undergraduate or graduate degree.
 Students studying at local universities or those pursuing internship opportunities in New York will be considered.
-Intern must be able to work an average of 8-10 hours per week from September through December.
-Dates are flexible for student’s class schedule.
+Intern must be able to work an average of 8-10 hours per week from May through August (flexible).

-The Intern’s responsibilities will include: managing marketing and communications with current and potential members, including drafting and design of communications materials; administrative duties, including updating office documents, maintaining an accurate master list of contacts for the office, researching local events for staff members to attend, and preparing for office meetings; and providing day-of assistance for public events, salons, and conferences.
-Intern will be expected to complete one practical writing project.
-Previous projects have included: published book reviews, blog posts, etc.
+The Intern’s responsibilities will include: managing marketing and communications with current and potential members, including drafting and design of communications materials and some web content; administrative duties, including updating office documents, maintaining an accurate master list of contacts for the office, researching local events for staff members to attend, and preparing for office meetings; and providing day-of assistance for public events, salons, and conferences.

 Intern must have previous office experience, ability to multitask and attention to detail.
-Editorial and/or graphic design experience a plus.
+Editorial, WordPress and/or graphic design experience a plus.
 Strong research, writing, communication, critical reasoning and computer skills.
 Must be reliable, flexible, good natured, and outgoing.
 Knowledge of foreign policy and national security issues desirable.